Paul Dano: 2010s

-In July 2016, it was announced that Dano would make his directorial debut with the movie Wildlife, based on the 1990 novel of the same name, by Richard Ford.
-The movie would be produced by June Pictures, and would star Carey Mulligan and Jake Gyllenhaal.
+In July 2016, it was announced that Dano would make his directorial debut with the movie Wildlife, based on the 1990 novel of the same title by Richard Ford.
+The movie was set to be produced by June Pictures and to star Carey Mulligan and Jake Gyllenhaal.
 Dano stated, "I have always wanted to make films and have always known I would make films about family.
 I couldn't be happier to have such beautiful collaborators like Carey and Jake leading the way."
-The film received critical acclaim upon its premiere at the Sundance Film Festival.
+The film received critical acclaim when it premiered at the Sundance Film Festival.
 It also screened at the Cannes Film Festival, the Toronto Film Festival and the Mill Valley Film Festival.
 The film has earned a 94% on Rotten Tomatoes with the consensus reading, "Wildlife's portrait of a family in crisis is beautifully composed by director Paul Dano -- and brought brilliantly to life by a career-best performance from Carey Mulligan".

-In 2016, Dano played the role of Hank Thompson in Daniel Scheinert and Daniel Kwan's absurdist black comedy film Swiss Army Man, alongside Daniel Radcliffe and Mary Elizabeth Winstead.
-His character is a suicidal man stranded on an island, who befriends a farting corpse.
+In 2016, Dano played the role of Hank Thompson in Daniel Scheinert and Daniel Kwan's absurdist black-comedy film Swiss Army Man, alongside Daniel Radcliffe and Mary Elizabeth Winstead.
+His character is a suicidal man, stranded on an island, who befriends a farting corpse.
 The film premiered at the Sundance Film Festival on January 22, and opened in theaters on June 24.
 Although some viewers walked out of the film viewing due to its bizarre humor, critics left generally favorable reviews of the film.
 Paul won the Critics' Choice Award twice in 2007, and was nominated in 2014 and 2016.

 In 2018, he portrayed escaped inmate David Sweat in the Showtime miniseries Escape at Dannemora alongside Patricia Arquette and Benicio del Toro, for which he received a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series.

-From December 27, 2018 to March 17, 2019, Dano starred in the critically acclaimed Broadway revival of Sam Shepard's True West with Ethan Hawke at the Roundabout Theater Company's American Airlines Theater in New York.
+From December 27, 2018, to March 17, 2019, Dano starred in the critically acclaimed Broadway revival of Sam Shepard's True West, with Ethan Hawke, at the Roundabout Theater Company's American Airlines Theater in New York.